 While much of the fashion set has moved on to bombers, French girls are still keen on their classic leathers, Milgrom confirms: "The biker is a classic piece.
 I pair it with a long dress to give it a more urban and modern look.
 And also to go to work with a pair of jeans and a light cashmere sweater."

 8. A Leopard-Print Coat

 Now here's the item that really surprised us.
-We always imagined leopard-print coats to be more of a British signature.
+We always imagined leopard-print cover-ups to be more of a British signature.
 Milgrom set the record straight: "It's a classic piece in every Parisian girl's wardrobe.
 We wear it as a part of a totally black look; it's so easy.
-A black sweater, black pants or black jeans and flat shoes to go to work, with a little black dress and high heels to go out in the evening.
-Usually, when I'm wearing my leopard coat, I'm not wearing makeup; this is my advice: Stay natural, or just put on some red lipstick, and that's it."
+A black sweater, black pants or black jeans and flat shoes to go to work with or a little black dress and high heels to go out in the evening.
+Usually, when I'm wearing my leopard coat, I'm not wearing makeup; this is my advice: Stay natural or just put on some red lipstick, and that's it."